 Cons of the HSBC Balance Transfer credit card

 - Balances can't be transferred from other HSBC cards or from those from first direct, M&S Bank or John Lewis Finance

-- Although it is relatively low, the 1.5% balance transfer fee may be an issue for some people
+- The 2.85% balance transfer fee may be an issue for some people

 - It is not available to those who have an HSBC Basic Bank account